-3. Gently place the tenderloins on the baking rack, leaving a few inches between them to allow for even cooking.
+3. Pre-heat the oven to 350 degrees.
+Gently place the tenderloins on the baking rack, leaving a few inches between them to allow for even cooking.
 Drape the half-strips of bacon, slightly overlapping, the entire length of each tenderloin.
 The tenderloins should be resting under a lovely bacon blanket.

 4. Place the pork tenderloins in the oven for 35-45 minutes, or until the meat register 155 degrees on a meat thermometer.
 If the bacon starts to burn, place a foil tent over the tenderloin.

 5. Remove the tenderloins from the oven and allow them to rest for 10-15 minutes.
 They should register 160-165 degrees before serving.
 Baste the meat with the pan drippings, then slice and serve, garnished with mince parsley, if you desire.